Fenykepy/phiroom/INSTALL.md

  * You can test that it runs correctly with following command (to run as `<my_user>` before going further:

-        $ gunicorn hello.wsgi:application --bind example.com:8001
+        $ gunicorn phiroom.wsgi:application --bind example.com:8001

  * Replace `example.com` by your hostname.
  * You should now be able to access the Gunicorn server from http://example.com:8001

  * Create a shell script to launch gunicorn with some parameters:

-        $ mkdir ~/scripts
-        $ vim ~/scripts/gunicorn_start.bash
+        $ vim /var/www/phiroom_env/bingunicorn_start

  * Complete it as follow:

         #!/bin/bash
         NAME="phiroom"                                  # Name of the application
-        DJANGODIR=/var/www/phiroom                   # Django project directory
+        DJANGODIR=/var/www/phiroom_env/phiroom          # Django project directory
-        SOCKFILE=/var/www/phiroom/run/gunicorn.sock  # we will communicte using this unix socket USER=<my_user>                               # the user to run as GROUP=<my_group>                             # the group to run as NUM_WORKERS=3                                # how many worker processes should Gunicorn spawn DJANGO_SETTINGS_MODULE=phiroom.settings      # which settings file should Django use DJANGO_WSGI_MODULE=phiroom.wsgi              # WSGI module name
+        SOCKFILE=/var/www/phiroom_env/run/gunicorn.sock # we will communicte using this unix socket USER=<my_user>                                  # the user to run as GROUP=<my_group>                                # the group to run as NUM_WORKERS=3                                   # how many worker processes should Gunicorn spawn DJANGO_SETTINGS_MODULE=phiroom.settings      # which settings file should Django use DJANGO_WSGI_MODULE=phiroom.wsgi              # WSGI module name
         TIMEOUT=300000